 • Team Resuscitation Concept (Team Leader and Team Member)

 • Immediate Post-Cardiac Arrest Care

 • Arrest Rhythms (VF, PVT, PEA, Asystole)

 Basic life support skills, including effective chest

-compressions, use of a bag-mask device and use of an AED
+compressions, use of a bag-mask device and use of an AED on an adult

 • Effective communication as a member and leader of a

 • Management of acute coronary syndromes (ACS) and stroke

 conditions such as symptomatic bradycardia